Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Proofs of the Volumetric-Temporal Reynolds Transport Theorem

 As shown, at time $t$, both the fluid volume and control volume occupy the position shown with a black border.
 By time $t + dt$, the fluid volume has moved to the position shown in blue with a dashed border (here drawn without any change in shape), while the control volume has moved to the position shown with a red border (also drawn without change in shape).
 We are interested in the velocity of the fluid relative to the moving control volume, here denoted $\u_{rel}$.
 From the vector diagram shown -- for the Cartesian coordinate system used here -- it is evident that $\u_{CV}+\u_{rel}=\u$, hence:

-Eq.\ \eqref{eq:rel_vel} is implied or derived in several fluid mechanics references that consider moving control volumes \citep[e.g.][]{Streeter_etal_1998, Fox_etal_2004, Munson_etal_2010, White_2016}, including the original analysis by Reynolds \cite{Reynolds_1903}; an extended relation for curvilinear coordinate systems is also available \cite{Dvorkin_Goldschmidt_2005}.
+Eq.\ \eqref{eq:rel_vel} is implied or derived in several fluid mechanics references that consider moving control volumes \citep[e.g.][]{White_1986, Streeter_etal_1998, Fox_etal_2004, Munson_etal_2010}, including the original analysis by Reynolds \cite{Reynolds_1903}.
+For curvilinear coordinate systems, an extended relation has also been presented \cite{Dvorkin_Goldschmidt_2005}.
 For a stationary control volume $\u_{CV}=\0$, \eqref{eq:rel_vel} simplifies to $\u_{rel} = \u$.
-We further see that even if both the fluid volume and control volume are smoothly deforming, \eqref{eq:rel_vel} remains unchanged, except that the control volume velocity $\u_{CV}$ is no longer constant but becomes a velocity field $\u_{CV}(\x,t)$ \cite{Munson_etal_2010, White_2016}.
+We further see that even if both the fluid volume and control volume are smoothly deforming, \eqref{eq:rel_vel} remains unchanged, except that the control volume velocity $\u_{CV}$ is no longer constant but becomes a velocity field $\u_{CV}(\x,t)$ \cite{White_1986, Munson_etal_2010}.

-Now consider the motion of the fluid relative to the moving and smoothly deforming control volume, for which a schematic diagram of several streamlines is given in Figure \ref{fig:boundary_els_vol}(a).
+Consider the motion of the fluid relative to the moving and smoothly deforming control volume, for which a schematic diagram of several streamlines is given in Figure \ref{fig:boundary_els_vol}(a).

 For the moving frame of reference, it is necessary to redefine the substantial and total derivatives in terms of the relative velocity field, as given in \eqref{eq:total_deriv} \cite{Truesdell_Toupin_1960, Slattery_1972, Dvorkin_Goldschmidt_2005}:

-We consider the volumetric integral of a conserved quantity $\a(\x,t)$ over the fluid volume, given by:
+We examine the total conserved quantity $Q(t)$ in the fluid volume, given by the volumetric integral of the generalized density $\alpha(\x,t)$:

 where $dV=d^3\x=dxdydz$ is an infinitesimal volume element.
-Since $\widehat{\a}(t)$ is a function only of time, it is possible to write its total derivative as:
+Since $Q(t)$ is a function only of time, it is possible to write its total derivative as:

 The second form follows from the definition of the derivative, with $\Omega(t + \Delta t)$ here interpreted as the fluid volume (relative to the moving control volume) at time $t + \Delta t$.
 By a Taylor expansion \cite{Tai_1992}: